nikolayg/nikgrozev-website/_posts/blog/2014-07-31-starting-vm-with-custom-image-security-group-and-key-pair-via-jclouds.md

 *   <u>keyPairName</u> - the name of the predefined key-pair;
 *   <u>groupName</u> - a name pattern for the newly created VMs. <u>Must be lower case</u>;
 *   <u>numVMs</u> - how many VMs you want to create at once.
 If 1 - a single VM is created;
 *   <u>imageOwnerIdFilter</u> - by default some providers do not list private VM images.
-Thus you need to specify a custom filter/query that will make them list your private images.
+Thus, you need to specify a custom filter/query that will make them list your private images.

 In the next section we'll see how all these parameters can be specified.